microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncFeature.md

 ### -Feature

-The DirSync feature to check the status of.
+The directory synchronization feature to check the status of.

 ```yaml
 Type: System.String